For over a decade, PDF files have been a convenient way to deliver print documents online, but they remain a challenge to make accessible.

 - Developers require the full version of Adobe Acrobat to inspect and insert image alt text and other accessibility accommodations into a PDF file.

-- The process of repairing PDF files is currently both time consuming and buggy.
-More training and plugins are required to make PDF forms accessible than to make HTML forms accessible.
+- The process of repairing PDF files is currently both time consuming and can lead to inconsistent results.
+More training and plugins are required to make PDF content accessible than other formats like HTML and Word or PowerPoint.

 - PDF documents are usually formatted to be printed vertically, but computer monitors are generally horizontal.
 This mismatch causes users to scroll more often than on a Web site, which can be difficult for users with mobility impairments.